kban3108-max/CPU-Simulator/README.md

-# CPU-Simulator
+#CPU-Simulator
-A simple CPU emulator made in C#
+A Simple CPU Simulator Made In C#